Fernando Verdasco: 2016: Fourteenth ATP title

-2017–2019: French Open doubles semifinal, Fifteenth title, 500th career win
+2017–2019: French Open doubles semifinal, 15th title, 500th career win

 In singles, Verdasco began the year in 42nd place, played in 25 tournaments, won 29 matches and lost 25.
 Among these wins, 11 were against players ranked higher than him, including 2 wins against top 10 players Dominic Thiem (6th) and Alexander Zverev (10th) while 9 of his losses were against lower ranked players.
 He ended his year in 34th place, having reached as high as 29th in March and as low as 43rd in August.

 He reached 1 final in Dubai, an ATP 500 event, where he lost to first seeded Andy Murray in straight sets.

 He reached 3 semifinals in Doha, Stockholm, and Båstad: In the semifinal of Doha, against second seeded and defending champion Novak Djokovic, Verdasco won the first set 6–4, and at 4–4 in the second set had 3 break points but failed to convert any.
 In the tie-break he led 6–2 but failed to win 5 match points and lost the tiebreak 7–9, and ultimately the match.
 Djokovic went on to win the tournament and defend his title.
 At Stockholm, he lost to defending champion del Potro in the semis; del Potro went on to win the tournament and defend his title.
 At Båstad, Verdasco avenged his last year loss in the final to Albert Ramos Viñolas, by defeating him in the quarterfinal; this was his 4th semifinals in 5 years, but lost to the eventual champion David Ferrer in the semis.

 Verdasco reached 4 quarterfinals in 2017: Paris Masters ATP 1000 event, and in Houston, Budapest, and Antalya.